Sendai is the central city of Miyagi Prefecture with a long history, interesting culture and delicious foods.

-How about a set of Zunda roll & Reicha (cold green tea) ?
+Today they made zunda cakes, too!
+How about a set of zunda roll & Reicha (cold green tea) ?

-Beautiful.
-I’m happy if you just feel, “Oh, beautiful!”
+I’m happy if you just feel, “So beautiful!!!” from my photos.

 When you visit Japan in early August, I really push this big, cool, unique and traditional festival in North East Japan.

 Practical Travel Guide to Sendai

 It takes 1.5 hours from Tokyo Station to Sendai via Shinkansen (Japanese super express.)
 One way ticket costs around 11,000 yen.

 When you visit there, I strongly recommend a combined train ticket by travel agencies; They offer some discounts.
 JR and other travel agencies often sell a good package especially before and during Tanabata Festival.